tillrohrmann/flink-web/_posts/2015-12-07-storm-compatibility.md

 Only minor code adaptations are required in order to submit the program to Flink instead of Storm.
 This minimizes the work for a developer to run an existing Storm topology while leveraging Apache Flink’s fast and robust execution engine.

-We note that the Storm compatibility package is continuously improving and does not cover the full spectrum of Storm’s API.
+We note that the Storm compatibility package is continuously improving and does not cover the full spectrum of Storm’s API, yet.
-However, it is powerful enough to execute several topologies.
+However, it is powerful enough to already cover most use cases.

 ## Executing Storm topologies with Flink